rjsf-team/react-jsonschema-form/README.md

 Props passed to a custom SchemaField are the same as [the ones passed to a custom field](#field-props).

-### Customizing any fields or widgets
+### Customizing the default fields and widgets

 You can override any default field and widget, including the internal widgets like the `CheckboxWidget` that `ObjectField` renders for boolean values.
-You can override any field or widget just by providing the customized fields/widgets in the `fields` and `widgets` props:
+You can override any field and widget just by providing the customized fields/widgets in the `fields` and `widgets` props:

 ```jsx